Acxiom/metalus/common-pipeline-steps/docs/querysteps.md

 * Query: "select * from ${tableName}"
 * VariableMap: "tableName" -> "@step4"  (where step for is a queryToTempView() or dataFrameToTempView() step)

+#### Available Steps
+There are multiple steps that are exposed in the QuerySteps library:

+##### dataFrameToTempView()
+Stores an existing *dataframe* as a Spark temporary view that can be accessed in future steps in the same session using Spark SQL queries.
+If a *viewName* is provided, it will be used to name the view, otherwise a system generated unique name will be used.
+In either case, the viewName used to store the dataframe will be returned from this step.

+##### queryToTempView()
+Runs the provided *query* against Spark temporary views that were made available in previous steps from this session.
+A *variableMap* parameter can be provided to allow for variable replacement in the query provided.
+If a viewName is provided, it will be used to name the view, otherwise a system generated unique name will be used.
+In either case, the viewName used to store the dataframe will be returned from this step.

+##### queryToDataFrame()
+Runs the provided query against Spark temporary views that were made available in previous steps from this session.
+A *variableMap* parameter can be provided to allow for variable replacement in the query provided.
+The resulting dataframe will be returned from this step.

+##### tempViewToDataFrame()
+Pulls an existing Spark temporary view (created in the current session) with the *viewName* provided into a new dataframe.

+##### dataFrameQueryToTempView()
+Shortcut step that allows a dataframe to be loaded, queried, and stored as a Spark temporary view for future queries.
+As with previous steps, a *variableMap* can be provided for variable replacement inside the query.
+The *inputViewName* must be provided and should match the name used in the *query* to reference the dataframe.
+If the *outputViewName* parameter is provided, it will be used to name the final temporary view, otherwise the system will generate a unique name.
+In either case, the final viewName is returned from this step.

+##### dataFrameQueryToDataFrame()
+Shortcut step tha allows a dataframe to be loaded, queried, and returned as a new dataframe.
+As with previous steps, a *variableMap* can be provided for variable replacement inside the query.
+The *inputViewName* must be provided and should match the name used in the *query* to reference the dataframe.
+The dataframe created from the query is returned from this step.

+##### cacheTempView()
+This step will cache the results of an existing temporary view named with the *viewName* provided.